4 DAYS FROM $899

 Explore Cologne on a walking tour and taste some distinctive Kölsch beer

 This morning, enjoy a guided walking tour of Cologne, getting a chance to learn about this city’s rich history.
 The city of Cologne has been a pilgrimage site for centuries, especially for Catholics for whom the eponymous cathedral held the largest reliquary in the Western World, which is said to hold the remains of the Three Kings of the bible.
-For many who visited, the cathedral was the most impressive structure they'd ever seen -- in fact, at one time it was the tallest building in the world.
+For many who visited, the cathedral was the most impressive structure they'd ever seen — in fact, at one time it was the tallest building in the world.
 Cultural Connection: At a traditional local restaurant, you'll enjoy a special tasting of Kölsch beer, a distinctive style that the New York Times once stated was like "drinking an entire culture."
 After the tour, you'll also have free time to explore on your own.
-Cultural Connection: Some evening entertainment on board the ship offers the perfect coda to your day.
+Solo-Friendly Feature: Join a social media presentation that gives you some best practice tips on sharing your travel memories and making new ones.
+Cultural Connection and Solo-Friendly Feature: Some evening entertainment on board the ship offers the perfect coda to your day.

 Meet the “count” of Reichsburg Castle, sip some wine, soak up the scenery

 Spend the morning taking in the scenery as you sail to Cochem, arriving after lunch.
 Later, enjoy a guided visit to fairy-tale Reichsburg Castle, perched atop a steep hill in the quaint town of Cochem on the Moselle River.
 Cultural Connection: Meet the “count” in the castle and enjoy a glass of the fine Riesling produced in the area.
-This evening, Movie Night features Patton, which will be of particular interest if you've selected to join the optional tour of Luxembourg tomorrow, which includes the American Cemetery where the famous general is buried.
+Solo-Friendly Feature: Try your hand at making a regional specialty during an interactive group cooking lesson!
+This evening, movie night features Patton, which will be of particular interest if you've selected to join the optional tour of Luxembourg tomorrow, which includes the American Cemetery where the famous general is buried.

 Discover Schweich on your own, or opt to visit Luxembourg

 You’ll have the entire day at leisure to explore Schweich on your own or just relax.
+Solo-Friendly Feature: Culinary connoisseurs can take advantage of another interactive cooking lesson!
 Alternatively, make an optional full-day excursion to Luxembourg, where you’ll pay your respects at the Luxembourg American Cemetery and Memorial, the solemn resting place for more than 5,000 U.S. soldiers.
 You’ll also take a panoramic tour of Luxembourg City.

 Enjoy a full-day excursion to Luxembourg, where you’ll pay your respects at the Luxembourg American Cemetery and Memorial, solemn resting place for more than 5,000 US soldiers.
 You’ll also take a panoramic tour of Luxemburg City.
 After your tour, you may explore the small yet picturesque city on your own.